bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

 > Used : OPTIONAL.
 UUID.
 Identifier of an entity used by this activity (the corresponding Entity must be defined with its own Entity record).

-We added entities as a list in to link all the dicom files of a directory to the corresponding conversion activity.
+We represented used entities in a list to link all the dicom files of a directory to the corresponding conversion activity.

 ### High number of dicom files